 Compound movements work many muscle groups at once and involve several joints.
 Isolation movements are great, but you’ll get a huge bang for your buck with compound movements.
 Compound movements usually involve the muscles of the core and sometimes even the legs.
 A few great compound movements for strong arms include ring rows, bench presses, shoulder presses, and bent-over dumbbell rows.

-If you’re looking to achieve leaner arms, you’ll want to incorporate cardio into your fitness routine.
+If you’re looking to achieve strong arms, you’ll want to incorporate cardio into your fitness routine.
 Cardiovascular exercise helps to burn calories and fat, which will help to reveal the muscle tone and definition you’re working to achieve.
 Some great cardio exercises to incorporate into your routine include running, cycling, swimming, and jumping rope.
 Aim for at least 30 minutes of moderate to intense cardio exercise, three to four times per week, to see results.

 Rest and Recover

-It’s important to remember that building stronger and leaner arms requires rest and recovery.
+It’s important to remember that building strong arms requires rest and recovery.
 Muscles need time to repair and grow after each workout, so make sure to give your arms a break in between workouts.
 Aim for at least one to two rest days per week, and make sure to get enough sleep each night to support your body’s recovery processes.
 Additionally, consider incorporating stretching or yoga into your routine to help prevent injury and improve flexibility.
 Remember, fitness is a journey, and taking care of your body along the way is key to achieving your goals.

 Change Your Routine